To restore deleted records, you must have the role Repository Manager.

 - By a user or by a job: Select Deleted by for Search criteria.
 For a user, select User, select the user in the User, and select a date range.
 For a job, select Job id and enter the ID.

-- Click Search.
+- Select Search.
 The list of matching records appears on the page.

 Manage deleted repository Page with Matching Record

-- Click a record title to view brief information about a record; see Viewing Metadata Read-Only in the Simple Record View Page.
+- Select a record title to view brief information about a record; see Viewing Metadata Read-Only in the Simple Record View Page.

-- Click Restore and click Confirm in the confirmation dialog box to restore a record.
+- Select Restore and select Confirm in the confirmation dialog box to restore a record.

 - When restoring records deleted by a user, only records deleted by the last action performed by that user are restored.